Summary of the work of the Coalition

 Intent of this Newsletter is to update the community on the actions that have taken place since our last community meeting on September 10, 2016.

 Steering Committee has met monthly since the last community meeting in September 2016.
-Next Steering Committee meeting is scheduled for February 23rd.
+Minutes are posted on the website.

 Based on input from the September community meeting the Steering Committee has established the following: